Collection Three 2020 Featured Shirts

 In this context, the fun shirt is the perfect companion to an easy jacket and chinos, or an unstructured Games Blazer worn with matching trousers.
 Why?
 The clue is in the name: it’s a quirky shirt that makes a statement.
 It’s suggestive of a man who’s made the conscious choice to wear something different, and who understands how to blend colours and patterns together.

 I discovered fun shirts around a year ago, having at first thought them a little challenging (something I suspect a lot of men think when they first come across them).
-But, having been tempted to treat myself to a needlecord number cut in a chic combination of sky blue, buttery yellow, black and baby pink, I found it surprisingly easy to wear – particularly dressed with a timeless brass-buttoned navy blazer, finished with dark jeans.
+But, having been tempted to treat myself to a needlecord number cut in a chic combination of sky blue, buttery yellow, black and baby pink, I found it surprisingly easy to wear.
 With the right pieces around it, a fun shirt is expressive and lighthearted, but it doesn’t have to be overpowering.